Microsoft Exchange 2010

 Microsoft Exchange is the name of the e-mail, calendaring, and groupware system at UTHSC.
 Multiple programs can be used to connect to this system to retrieve and send e-mail as well as use the calendaring features.
 These types of programs are called Exchange clients.

 Outlook is the Exchange client used on a Windows computer to connect to the Exchange mail system to check your email, edit your calendar, etc. Outlook 2010 is the latest Exchange email client for Windows.
-Outlook 2010 can be downloaded by UTHSC faculty and staff for use on university equipment by going to http://www.uthsc.edu/helpdesk/office.php.
+Outlook 2010 can be downloaded by UTHSC faculty and staff for use on university equipment by going to the UTHSC Microsoft Office Distribution Page.
 You must login with your Exchange mail username and password to get to the download.

 Outlook 2011 for Macintosh: